alephium/www/src/content/blog/draft_Builders-Uncut-All-the-Interviews-8329f58157a2/index.md

 ---
-title: 'Builders Uncut — All the Interviews!'
+description: Here you have the compilation of articles and videos from all interviews!
+  Find them all here and watch them at your convenience.
 draft: true
-description: 'Here you have the compilation of articles and videos from all interviews!
-Find them all here and watch them at your convenience.'
+title: Builders Uncut — All the Interviews!
 ---

 ### Builders Uncut — All the Interviews!